“…we had such an astounding team of Leaders and a marvellous circle of participants, that the experience ended up being one that I will never forget.”

-This program renews our relationship with wise practices during a time of great change for humanity.
-We will activate community wisdom through local and global case studies, deepen critical skills, reawaken gifts, and re-envision what leaders need to thrive while living holistically into responsibilities, inherent well-being, and abundance.
+This program renews our relationship with Wise Practices during a time of great change for humanity.
+We will activate community wisdom in action through case studies from our local and global interspace, deepen critical skills, reawaken gifts, and re-envision what leaders need to thrive while living holistically into responsibilities, inherent wellbeing, and abundance.

 This program fulfills the requirements for the Certificate of Indigenous Leadership, Governance, and Management Excellence.

 - Senior management and personnel working with or within Indigenous organizations